 And again, data centers are starting to offer wholesale services at lower thresholds, so a distributed infrastructure is becoming even more realistic with “wholo” services.

 Have you contracted for wholesale services?
-Have you realized benefits in terms of connectivity performance, stability, or power availability?
+Have you realized the benefits regarding connectivity performance, stability, or power availability?
 Tell us about it in the Comments section.